Blues Is King: Track listing

-"Goin' Down Slow" and the reconstructed full version of "Sweet Sixteen" were previously issued on King of the Blues and come from the same live performance as the Blues is King album.
-(An edit of the recording without the opening guitar solo and the ending was released on the compilation His Best – The Electric B. B. King, for the box set the master of this version was combined with a vinyl rip of the BluesWay single.)
+"Goin' Down Slow" and the reconstructed full version of "Sweet Sixteen" were previously issued on the King of the Blues box set, and come from the same live performance as the Blues is King album.
+(An edit of the recording without the opening guitar solo and the ending was released on the compilation His Best – The Electric B. B. King.
+For the box set, the master of this version was combined with a vinyl rip of the original BluesWay single.)